Currently you will need to make an appointment to have a consultation with a vet. Consultation hours are: Mon-Fr 8am-6pm and Saturday 9am-12noon.

 In a consultation your veterinarian may provide a price range for a treatment plan.
 This is especially the case where an immediate diagnosis cannot be determined and further investigation or testing is required.
 Charges are incurred based on the care received and the treatment undertaken, not based on the condition.
 If, during the course of treatment, further action or medication is required, or your pet needs to stay in the hospital for a longer period, there may be additional costs in addition to the original estimate.
 The treating veterinarian will keep you updated with these additional costs and discuss whether you can afford the additional costs.
 We try and partner in the care of your animal at these stressful times when they are unwell or in need of major surgery.

 No. As we are caring individuals to all animals, we engage with welfare groups such as WIRES and NARG to try to help the wildlife brought into use before returning them to their carers.
-We do this free of charge.
+We do this at minimal costs of medications.